MobeenAftab/mern-event-manager-app/backend/README.md

 - Using docker to manage and run the test.
 - Validation on data inputs (Joi)
 - db schema validation
 - Reading [this](https://www.mongodb.com/compatibility/using-typescript-with-mongodb-tutorial) documents how to use mongodb with TS.
-It makes an argument as to why you dont need to use mongoose anymore and how to validate your schema at the DB level.
+It makes an argument as to why you don't need to use mongoose any more and how to validate your schema at the DB level.

 TODO